 - You have the same rights granted to every student at South Piedmont Community College.

-- You must disclose your disability in order to receive services.
+- You must disclose your disability to receive services.

-- You must complete an application for services as well as provide up-to-date documentation of your disability from a qualified provider.
+- You must complete an application for services and provide up-to-date documentation of your disability from a qualified provider.

 - You must request specific accommodations.